Mike Ehrmantraut: Season 6

-Mike has his men follow Kim and Jimmy.
-After Kim confronts the men surveilling her, Mike tells her the men work for him and Lalo may still be alive, and Kim realizes Mike is the man who helped Jimmy in the desert.
-When Kim asks why he chose to tell her rather than Jimmy about Lalo, Mike tells her she is "made of sterner stuff".
-Kim recognizes Mike as the former courthouse parking attendant, and she later chooses not to tell Jimmy that Lalo may still be alive.
-As Gus continues to worry over the possibility that Lalo is not dead, he and Mike go to the site of the planned meth lab, where Gus hides a gun on an excavator.
-After Lalo kills Howard Hamlin and forces Kim to drive to Gus's house and shoot him, Mike intercepts Kim, then leads the majority of his men to her apartment.
-Gus recognizes the shooting attempt as a diversion and drives to Lavandería Brillante, where he is ambushed by Lalo, who forces him to reveal the underground site where Gus's meth lab is being constructed.
+Gus discovers that Lalo is still alive after an encounter with Hector, so has Mike and his team put on a massive surveillance system to keep track of where he may reappear.
+Mike has some of his men follow Kim and Jimmy, with the former noticing and confronting.
+Mike then meets with her personally and tells her the men work for him and that Lalo may still be alive.
+Kim realizes Mike is the man who helped Jimmy in the desert, and when she asks why he chose to tell her rather than Jimmy about Lalo, Mike tells her she is "made of sterner stuff".
+Kim then recognizes Mike as the former courthouse parking attendant, and she later chooses not to tell Jimmy that Lalo may still be alive.
+As Gus continues to worry over Lalo, he and Mike go to the site of the planned meth lab, where Gus hides a gun on an excavator.

+Lalo then unexpectedly reveals himself at Kim's apartment, killing Howard Hamlin and forcing Kim to drive to Gus' house and shoot him.
+Mike intercepts Kim, then leads the majority of his men to her apartment to rescue Jimmy.
+Gus recognizes the shooting attempt as a diversion and drives to Lavandería Brillante, where he is ambushed by Lalo, who forces him to reveal the underground site where the meth lab is being constructed.
 Gus kills Lalo, but is wounded himself.
 Mike later supervises the cleanup of Howard's murder and the staging of his death as a suicide, as well as the burial of Howard and Lalo under the floor of the meth lab.
+He informs Jimmy and Kim to keep all the events a secret or else face consequences.

 Sometime later, Mike informs Manuel of Nacho's death and promises revenge on the Salamancas.
-Manuel dismissively tells Mike he is no better than the criminals with whom he associates.
+However, Manuel dismissively tells Mike he is no better than the criminals with whom he associates.

-By 2008, Mike occasionally serves as a private investigator for Saul while still working full-time for Gus.
+By 2008, Mike continues working full-time for Gus, while also occasionally serving as a private investigator for Jimmy, now fully going under the alias of Saul Goodman and working as a criminal lawyer.
 After Saul is kidnapped by Walter White and Jesse Pinkman during their effort to make Saul represent Brandon Mayhew ("Badger"), Mike does a background check on Walt.
 Mike's report to Saul includes the fact Walt has cancer.
 Mike describes Walt as an amateur and advises against working with him, but Saul is impressed by the quality of Walt's meth and decides to offer Walt his services.